larapolachini/Stage_de_Recherche/README.md

 ## Spectral Swarm Robotics (SSR)

-In the part of the Spectral Swarm robotics, we have the code that simulates how the robots discover the shape of the arena, and in this code we have the SSR code with the run_and_tumble algorithm
+In the part of the Spectral Swarm robotics, we have the code that simulates how the robots discover the shape of the arena, and now we have the SSR code with the run_and_tumble algorithm

 ### SSR